segalll/DiscordRPCPlugin/README.md

 Also, this plugin may be blacklisted from loading by Bakkesmod because I left it unupdated, causing it to crash on new maps.
 If this is true, you will need to rename the DLL to something else and change the corresponding `plugin load` in `plugins.cfg` to account for this change.

+## Disclaimer

+This plugin may crash in new non-standard game modes due to not being updated to support them in a while.

 ## Console Variables

 **drpc_enabled 1|0** - Enable Discord RPC (Default: 1)